 In addition, the reference 7077 is fitted with a patented chronograph balance wheel in titanium ensuring perfect symmetry with the movement balance wheel.
 The use of a heavier material for the balance wheel would have meant making it smaller.
 The overall appearance would be affected, especially since one of the features of the Tradition collection is to make the main parts of the movement visible on the baseplate.
 The two balance-wheels are thus the same size, despite their different frequencies, and their position is in tune with aesthetic considerations.”

 The Tradition Chronograph Independent 7077 comes in a 44 mm case, in white gold (Ref.
 7077BB/G1/9XV) or rose gold (Ref.
 7077BR/G1/9XV).
 The caseband is finely fluted and has welded lugs with screwed bars.
-Water-resistannce is 30 meters.
+The water-resistance rating is 30 meters.

 Prominently displayed at twelve o’clock is the main dial with hours and minutes on a silvered 18K gold background with intricate engine-turned guilloche-work.
 The chapter ring has a brushed silver finish and printed Roman numeral hour markers, along with blued steel open-tipped Breguet hands.
 On the left, is a silvered, retrograde display the indicates elapsed minutes from 0-20.
 On the right, is a retrograde power reserve display indicating up to 50-hours.
 There is also a chronograph running indicator at 6 o’clock.

-In-house made hand-wound caliber 580DR has 62 jewels and a symmetrical inverted in-line level escapement with silicon pallets.
+In-house-made hand-wound caliber 580DR has 62 jewels and a symmetrical inverted in-line lever escapement with silicon pallets.
 Bridges and mainplate are decorated with a dark grey frosted finish.
 Breguet balance wheels and Breguet silicon springs.
 Both oscillators are adjusted in six positions.
 Bridges are decorated with a darkened frosted finish.

 Breguet has always done an excellent job with the Tradition collection in general.
-Aside for the chronograph counter being limited to 20-minutes, which is a very small compliant, there is a lot to like about the reference 7077.
-It is definitely a welcome addition to the Tradition line – with its signature dial side movement, sophisticated chronograph design and standout finishing.
+Aside from the chronograph counter being limited to 20-minutes, which is a very small amount of time for a chrono, there’s a lot to like about reference 7077.
+It is definitely a welcome addition to the Tradition line – with its signature dial side movement, sophisticated chronograph design, and standout finishing.